LAST UPDATED IN 2025

-ALL of Palm Beach Country Estates is an ‘Exurban’ Tier, outside of the Urban Services or ‘U/S Tier’.
+ALL of Palm Beach Country Estates is an ‘Exurban’ Tier, outside of the Urban Services Tier or ‘U/S Tier’.
 Generally speaking lots with a house on them are zoned AR or Agricultural Residential zoning district.
 (FYI houses in this designation have the use restrictions generally noted as being for a ‘residentially zoned’ districts).
 The Future Land Use is Rural Residential with one house per 2.5 acres or RR 2.5 and PBCE does NOT have a “Neighborhood Plan” like Jupiter Farms does.
 Note that a “conforming lot” in the AR zoning district is 300′ x 300′ or a little over 2 acres.
 Thus, if you are on a typical PBCE lot of 1.15 Acre lot then you are on an “existing non-conforming” lot.
 Thus, for most reading this, the information below asumes you are on a NON conforming lot.

 So let’s look at an example.
 A lot that it 210′ wide X 240′ deep.
 This is 1.15 Acres and smaller than 300’x300′ and thus an ‘existing non conforming’ lot.
 Let’s assume it has a descent sized 4,000 sf house on it.
 This is the total size of the building(s) (ALL BUILDINGS) but would not include a pool or a screen enclosure UNLESS it has a solid roof.
 But if you have other structures on the lot, like a barn, with a solid roof then theese WOULD BE included in the lot coverage.

-Let’s look at basic lot coverage.
-Looking at the links above, Table 1.F.2, we see that lot coverage must be less than 20%, so 0.2*210*240 = 10,080 sf.
+Looking at Table 1.F.2, we see that lot coverage must be less than 20%, so 0.2*210*240 = 10,080 sf.
 Hmm, that’s alot.
 In this example we could have an accessory builging that’s 10,080 – 4000 = 6,080 SF.
 HUGE!
+A good sized barn but we want to know about ADU’s now that we know we have over 4k SF of have lot coverage to use!
+Looking at table 4.B.1.D we see that for a Single Family Principle Use one may have BY RIGHT AN Accessory Quarters, Estate Kitchen, or a Guest Cottage…

 Accessory Quarters